String Covering: A Survey: Covers in strings

+Another recent development has also inspired renewed interest in forms of quasiperiodicity: the generalization of pattern matching and periodicity under a \itbf{Substring Consistent Equivalence Relation} (SCER) denoted by $\approx$.
+For strings \s{x} and \s{y}, \cite{MAIBT16} defines $\s{x} \approx \s{y}$ iff $|\s{x}| = |\s{y}|$ and $\s{x}[i..j] \approx \s{y}[i..j]$ for every $1 \le i \le j \le |\s{x}|$.
+The authors then describe efficient pattern-matching using $\approx$ as well as an analogue of Fine \& Wilf's periodicity lemma \cite{FW65}.
+This work is followed up in \cite{KHYS20}, where the cover array is defined for SCERs and existing shortest/longest cover array algorithms are appropriately generalized.

-Another recent theoretical result provides a basis for understanding that quasiperiodic strings must be in some sense rare: Amir {\it et al.} \cite{AIR17} show that any two distinct quasiperiodic strings of the same length must differ at more than one position (Hamming distance greater than one).
+On the other hand, another recent theoretical result provides a basis for understanding that quasiperiodic strings must be in some sense rare: Amir {\it et al.} \cite{AIR17} show that any two distinct quasiperiodic strings of the same length must differ at more than one position (Hamming distance greater than one).

 No doubt due to the scarcity of exact covers in strings, research in this area has for the last quarter century focused on various forms of multiple or approximate cover, as discussed below.